AMC-Albert/fd-palette/README.md

 ## Performance Notes

 - Large datasets (>5000 directories) automatically fallback to basic sorting.
-- fzf is called in automatically when the amount of results shrinks.
+- fzf is called in automatically when the amount of results shrink.
 - Background cache refresh maintains responsiveness for subsequent searches.
 - Memory and file-based caching optimize repeated searches.